-Facilities and Amenities
+Facilities and amenities

-- Information points located around the site
+- Information points are located around the site.

-- Please note, the Memorial is unable to loan wheelchairs for public use
+- Please note: the Memorial is unable to loan wheelchairs for public use.

-- Public Toilets
+- Public toilets:

-- Poppy’s Café
+- Poppy’s Café has public facilities available.

-- Catering outlets will operate around the grounds
+- Catering outlets will operate around the grounds.

-- Community Groups will be distributing coffee and tea
+- Community groups will be distributing coffee and tea.

 Photographs taken at the Dawn Service